Mabedin00/Cookies-nCream/README.md

 <h3>How to use our website</h3></br></br>

-The first step to run our website is to download flask in the terminal using the following commands:
+The first step to run our website is to download flask in the terminal using the following commands<br>
 (Although using a "virtual environment" is not necessary, it makes downloading flask and running the app easier.)</br>
 ``` shell
 python3 -m venv <virtual environment name>